daevidvo/Gym-Buddy/README.md

-# 🏋️GYMDER
+# 🏋️GYM BUDDY

 ## Overview

 [Visit the Deployed Site](https://gymder-dv-sh-kp.herokuapp.com/ )

 Finding a workout partner can often be difficult and scary for some people.
-Gymder combats this problem by offering an application that can assist with finding and connecting you with potential gym partners.
+Gym Buddy combats this problem by offering an application that can assist with finding and connecting you with potential gym partners.
 Simply create a profile and enter your bio and your training goals and match with other users you feel have similar goals.

 ------------------